AutoPas/AutoPas/examples/md-flexible/scripts/README.md

 * python3 (tested with Python 3.8.3rc1)
 * [plotly](https://github.com/plotly/plotly.py) (tested with 4.7.1)

-Creates either a plot of the predictions or of the prediction and the tested times for each configuration for each md-flex output file given ddepending on the chosen option in the inout.
+Creates either a plot of the predictions or of the prediction and the tested times for each configuration for each md-flex output file given ddepending on the chosen option in the input.

 ### plotDiffPredictionTest.py